dbierer/php-class-notes/zf-masters-aug-2019.md

     }
 }
 ```
-* Use the command line tool to create a factory for this class
-* Add an entry to `src/Manage/src/ConfigProvider::getDependencies()` under the `factories` key which assigns `Manage\Domain\ListingsService` to the factory you just created.
 ### Create Handlers to List and Delete Online Market Listings
 * Use the command line tool to create two new handlers: `Manage\\Handler\\ListHandler` and `Manage\\Handler\\DeleteHandler`.
 Note that `\\` is required otherwise a single `\` just escapes the next character.
 * Have a look in `src/Manage/src/Handler`.
 Note that the two handlers are there as well as 2 factory classes.